-When eight parents, step-parents and partners are invited to Wayne and Clarissa’s engagement party, a catastrophe is on the cards.
+Eight parents, step-parents and partners are invited to Wayne and Clarissa’s engagement party.

-Their families are about to meet for the first time.
-With eight adults to contend with, making the celebration a pleasant experience for all is going to be tricky.
-In fact, the obstacles seem insurmountable.
+Their families are about to meet for the first time and it's going to be tricky.
+Very tricky.
+The obstacles seem insurmountable.
 Number One: the two families are from vastly different social backgrounds.
 Number Two: there are severe tensions between the exes.
 Number Three: some of the new relationships are falling apart.

 They think they have it all.
 Then it starts to go wrong.

 Freshers Big Party Night and it’s love at first sight.
 There’s passing amusement when they discover that their names are those of the nursery rhyme, but the connection with the children’s story is long forgotten as the relationship thrives.
 They fail to recognise that their lives are replicating the nursery rhyme plot as misdemeanours result in Jack falling down.
 Before long Jill is tumbling after.